legendarybrij/liri-node-app/README.md

 LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.
 It should run spotify-this-song for "I Want it That Way," as follows the text in random.txt .
 Edit the text in random.txt to test out the feature for movie-this and concert-this.

+5) Every command you type on terminal and its output will be saved in log.txt file

 1) Testing for Concert-This: https://youtu.be/MdKqc37dilg
 2) Testing for Spotify-This-Song: https://youtu.be/AwTsnfRoOJ0
 3) Testing for Movie-This: https://youtu.be/_7T6Ptgvy8c